brianglass/anastasis/files/lesser_hours.md

 O God, save my by your name, and you will judge me by your power.
 O God, hearken to my prayer, give ear to the words of my mouth.
 For strangers have risen up against me, and mighty ones have sought my soul, and have not put God before them.
 For see, God will help me, and the Lord is the protector of my soul.
 He will turn evils upon my foes, in your truth wipe them out.
 Willingly I shall sacrifice to you, I shall give thanks to your name, O Lord, for it is good.
 For you have delivered me from every affliction, and my eye has looked down on my foes. ****

 Psalm 54
 Give ear to my prayer, O God, and do not despise my supplication; attend to me, and hearken to me.
 I was grieved in my meditation, and troubled by the voice of the foe and the affliction of the sinner.
 Because they cast iniquity upon me, and in anger they were indignant with me.
 My heart was troubled within me, and dread of death fell on me.
 Fear and trembling came upon me, and darkness covered me.
-And I said: Who will give me wings like a doveÂ’s, and I shall fly away and find rest.
+And I said: Who will give me wings like a dove’s, and I shall fly away and find rest.
 See, I have gone far away in my flight, and have encamped in the wilderness.
 I waited for God who saves me from faint-heartedness and from storm.
 O Lord, drown and divide their tongues; because I have seen iniquity and wrangling in the city.
 Day and night it will go round upon its walls, and lawlessness and toil are in its midst, and injustice.
 Usury and fraud have not left its streets.
 For if an enemy had reviled me, I would have endured it.
 And if one who hated me had boasted against me, I would have hidden from him.
 But it was you, one who was my equal, my leader and my friend.
-Who made sweet the food we ate together; we walked in harmony in GodÂ’s house.
+Who made sweet the food we ate together; we walked in harmony in God’s house.
 Let death come upon them, and let them go down alive into Hades.
 For evil is in their dwellings and in their midst.
 But I cried to God and the Lord heard me.
 At evening and morning and at midday I shall speak and declare, and he will listen to my voice.
 He will redeem my soul in peace from those who draw near me, for in crowds they were about me.
 God will hear and he who is before the ages will humble them.
 For there is no change with them, because they did not fear God; he stretched out his hand to repay.
 They defiled his covenant; they were scattered at the wrath of his presence, and their hearts drew near.
 His words were smoother than oil, yet they are javelins.
 Cast your care on the Lord, and he will support you; he will not let the righteous be storm-tossed for ever.
 But you, O God, will bring them down to the pit of destruction.
 Men of bloodshed and deceit will not live out half their days; but I, Lord, will hope in you.

 ****